Project Description

 Intelligent Robotic Inspection for Foundation Industry Optimisation (IRIFIO)

-i3Dr won part of Innovate UK’s (part of UK Research and Innovation) £8 million funding to develop existing intelligent robotic systems to improve production processes within these energy-intensive industries.
+i3D was awarded Innovate UK’s (part of UK Research and Innovation) £8 million funding to develop existing intelligent robotic systems to improve production processes within these energy-intensive industries.